Kimberly J. Mueller: Federal judicial service

 On March 10, 2010, President Barack Obama nominated Mueller to serve as United States district judge of the United States District Court for the Eastern District of California.
 Her nomination was unanimously confirmed by the United States Senate on December 16, 2010.
 Mueller received her commission on December 21, 2010.
 She became chief judge of the Eastern District of California on January 1, 2020.
-She assumed senior status on September 17, 2024.
+She assumed senior status on September 17, 2024, retiring on January 4, 2026.

 Notable cases

 On February 25, 2015, Mueller upheld California's Unsafe Handgun Act (also known as the handgun roster) as constitutional.
 The Ninth Circuit affirmed the opinion on August 3, 2018.

 On April 17, 2015, Mueller held that criminal defendants charged with marijuana-related crimes had standing to bring a constitutional challenge to marijuana's Schedule I status, but ultimately rejected Defendants' constitutional arguments.

 On December 21, 2015, Mueller rejected a First Amendment challenge, filed by crisis pregnancy centers, to California's law requiring them to provide notice to clients regarding the availability of abortions and contraception.
 The Ninth Circuit affirmed the decision, but the Supreme Court reversed it.

 On December 29, 2022, Mueller upheld as constitutional California's ban on openly carrying handguns.
 The Ninth Circuit reversed the decision on June 29, 2023 saying Mueller "applied the incorrect legal standard" to the case, remanding back to District Court.

-Mueller presides over the decades-long case Coleman v.
+Mueller presided over the decades-long case Coleman v.
 Newsom, a class action challenging the conditions in California's prisons that resulted in a mandated reduction in the prison population and new requirements for medical care, mental health care, and suicide prevention in prisons.
-She also sits on the three-judge panel that adjudicates certain issues in Coleman and the related case, Brown v.
+She also sat on the three-judge panel that adjudicates certain issues in Coleman and the related case, Brown v.
 Plata.

 Mueller also issued some of the earliest decisions interpreting the First Step Act in the context of requests for compassionate release due to the risk of COVID-19 filed by incarcerated individuals with comorbidities.

+Post-Judicial Career

+Following her retirement from the federal judiciary on January 4, 2026, Mueller joined the faculty of Duke Law School as the David F. Levi Professor of the Practice of Law and Judicial Studies and director of the Bolch Judicial Institute, succeeding Paul W. Grimm.